keerthanaaRaj/demo/README.md

 Not through influence but through knowledge who inspired me throughout it. and my father too because he sacrifice everything for both of us. i want to enter into a good job so that i can rest my father and thats all about it.
+As i told I'm from bio group and i'm new to cs so i hope that through your teachings i could understand about codings and computings